How to get results with user testing?

-Here at Sharewell we give businesses the necessary tools to gather important information and client feedback that helps companies make better decisions.
-We see that our clients have very specific demands on how a user test should be conducted as well as who their target audience is.
+Here at Sharewell, we give businesses the necessary tools to gather important information and client feedback that helps companies make better decisions.
+We see that our clients have very specific demands on how a user test should be conducted and who their target audience is.

-A successful test takes a lot of thought and planning, but in our experience thorough planning yields great results.
-Today we will share what makes a test successful, what are the most common problems, and how to combat them.
+A successful test takes a lot of thought and planning, but in our experience, thorough planning yields excellent results.
+Today we will share what makes a test successful, the most common problems, and how to combat them.

 When can you get quality results with user testing?

-Tests are successful if the test has a clear aim and all of the questions and tasks have been created with that in mind.
-Asking the tester to complete simple tasks gives you an overview where they might fail and where they succeed when using your product.
+Tests are successful if the test has a precise aim and all of the questions and tasks have been created with that in mind.
+Asking the tester to complete simple tasks gives you an overview of where they might fail and succeed when using your product.

-Testing user experience this way will let you see if the subject navigates around your prototype or finished product, which problems they have, can they acquire information if they need, and so on.
+Testing user experience this way will let you see if the subject navigates around your prototype or finished product, which problems they have, can they acquire information if they need it, and so on.

-If the tester gets stuck at one point or doesn’t find a way around your page, the test is still successful, because the testers give information about why they got stuck or why problems arrived during the test.
-Feedback is not always verbal, but also visual.
+If the tester gets stuck at one point or doesn’t find a way around your page, the test is still successful because the testers give information about why they got stuck or why problems arrived during the test.
+Feedback is not only verbal but also visual.